daac-tools/vibrato/README.md

 Vibrato also supports training a dictionary.
 To train a dictionary, you must prepare at least the following six files:

-* `train.txt`: Corpus file to be trained.
+* `corpus.txt`: Corpus file to be trained.
 The format is the same as the output of the tokenize command of Vibrato.
                 The contents of the feature columns must match exactly with the columns of the lexicon file.
                 If it differs even slightly, it is considered an unknown word.
-* `seed_lex.csv`: Lexicon file to be weighted.
+* `train_lex.csv`: Lexicon file to be weighted.
 All connection IDs and weights must be set to 0.
-* `seed_unk.def`: Unknown word file to be weighted.
+* `train_unk.def`: Unknown word file to be weighted.
 All connection IDs and weights must be set to 0.
 * `char.def`: Character definition file.
 * `rewrite.def`: Rewrite rule definition file.
 * `feature.def`: Feature definition file.